ThisWillGoWell/DinoLight/readme.md

 ```

 ## Custom Colors
-The FPGA also support programming of custom colors for each block.
-This allows for
+The FPGA also support programming of custom colors for each block. when combined the controlling
+the number of times each block is written, some cool patterns can be creted.

 # Current Setup
 This project is currently running in my living room attached to my projector.
-I built a custom screen using screen material and felt tape off amazon.
+I built a custom screen using and old bed frame, screen material, and felt tape off amazon.
 The screen was
 designed sit a few inches off the wall with a over hanging for the LED Strips.
 This allows the
 LEDs to project on to the wall behind the screen providing a nice diffusion effect.
 The source HDMI signal comes out of my Denon Receiver, acting as a HDMI switch,  goes into
 dinolight and then to the projector.

 # Next Iteration
 Add ability to control brightness